shapeshed/shapeshed.com/content/posts/custom_brushes_in_illustrator.md

-{
-  "title": "Custom brushes in Illustrator",
-  "date": "2007-07-06T00:00:00+01:00",
++++
+date = "2007-07-06T00:00:00+01:00"
-  "description": "Custom Brushes in Illustrator are an excellent way to add to designs.
-Here's a short tutorial how they work and how to use them.", "tags": [
+description = "Custom Brushes in Illustrator are an excellent way to add to designs.
+Here's a short tutorial how they work and how to use them." tags = ["Illustrator", "Design"] title = "Custom brushes in Illustrator"

-    "Illustrator",
-    "Design"
-  ]
-}
++++

 In this tutorial we are going to show how to create a simple brush that will create a starry sky for a nighttime illustration.
 This tutorial will focus on scatter brushes.